 Imagine running a hospital then, soldiers wounded in war, the ravages of life threatening disease ...all amidst the adventure of claiming new territories and living in strange, foreign lands.

 Abraham Guerre married Marie Brunet a young French girl, whose father had made his way to India as part of the French Army.
-Abraham fathered 9 children (in 11 years), the third child Jacques Guerre...is the ancestor of the Guerre descendant who in 1940 sold the house to Francois Ulmans Marie Clark Michel ..
+Abraham fathered 9 children (in 11 years), the third child Jacques Guerre...is the ancestor of the Guerre descent who in 1940 sold the house to Francois Ulmans Marie Clark Michel ..

 Below is the image of the handwritten extract of the sale deed which we inherited along with other documents, when we bought the house from his descendants in 2004.

-By 1850, the extended Guerre family was well established in Pondicherry and had substantial wealth and quite a few big family houses in Pondicherry and we can presume that this house (present day GRATITUDE) was built around that time, if not earlier.
+By 1850, the extended Guerre family was well established in Pondicherry and had substantial wealth and a quite a few big family houses in Pondicherry and we can presume that this house (present day GRATITUDE) was built around that time, if not earlier.